openstack/nova/doc/source/admin/aggregates.rst

 metadata.

-Administrators are able to optionally expose a host aggregate as an :term:`availability zone`.
+Administrators are able to optionally expose a host aggregate as an :term:`Availability Zone`.
 Availability zones are different from host aggregates in that they are explicitly exposed to the user, and hosts can only be in a single availability zone.
 Administrators can configure a default availability zone where instances will be scheduled when the user fails to